PIR VS Microwave, How to Choose a Right Sensor

 Katrina Zou

-There are many motion-sensitive solutions in the market, it helps saving energy bills when with dim to off when no absence, and also keep safe for house when anyone reaching.
-Motion-sensitive solutions bring convenience and help a lot in our life.
+There are many motion-sensitive solutions in the market.
+They help save energy bills when with dim to off when no absence, and also keep safe for the house when anyone reaches.
+Motion-sensitive solutions bring convenience and help a lot in our lives.
 Most sensors in the market work in 2 ways: PIR defection and Microwave detection.
-Do you really know how to choose a right sensor?
+Do you really know how to choose the right sensor?

 PIR and microwave sensor comparision